Takomochi/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
 The Client is planning to start a crowdfunding campaign to help fund her play, "Fever."
 She is estimating a budget of over $10,000.
-Louise required our help in finding critical factors of a successful outcome.
+She required our help in finding critical factors of a successful outcome.

 ### Purpose
 The purpose of the analysis is to determine whether specific factors make a project's campaign successful. <br>
 These insights will help the client to plan her own set it up for success.
-The excel data for this analysis is located [here](https://github.com/Takomochi/kickstarter-analysis/blob/main/Kickstarter_Challenge.zip)
+The excel data for this analysis is located [here](https://github.com/Takomochi/kickstarter-analysis/blob/main/Kickstarter_Challenge.zip).

 ## Analysis and Challenges